 Usually, the payment portal is PCI DSS compliant, which means the merchants only need to integrate it into your system to set up the process and secure online transactions.
 However, the drawback of this option is having to sign up with a specific payment provider while making HIPAA-compliant payments.

-This type includes a secure telemedicine payment processing gateway.
+This type includes a HIPAA-compliant telemedicine payment processing gateway.
 The biggest advantage of this type is that you can customize the form, send it before or after the appointment, and include various payment providers.
 Here, the clients themselves type in the necessary information, and the process gets finalized for a provider after the patient confirms the transaction.

 Direct payment solutions are the safest and the most convenient for healthcare providers as, if set up and managed right, they can ensure a HIPAA-compliant payment processing system.
 How?
 Because the developers can come up with a solution that will service your clients only and involve the technologies that ensure the HIPAA security requisites.